mindfultatiana/mindfultatiana/README.md

-# Cybersecurity GRC & AI Governance | Renewable Energy Sector
+# AI-Powered Marketing | Renewable Energy

-Hi, I'm Tatiana Mathis — Cybersecurity GRC and AI Governance Analyst focused on the renewable energy sector.
+Hi, I'm Tatiana Mathis.
+I build AI tools that solve real marketing and business development problems — and I understand the security and governance side well enough to ship them in regulated industries.

-MBA in Marketing, former co-founder and CEO of Comm Geeks LLC (web development and e-commerce).
-At NSAI Energy, I develop security frameworks that bridge traditional compliance (NIST SP 800-53, ISO 27001, NERC CIP, C2M2) with AI governance for utility-scale solar, wind, and storage projects.
+MBA in Marketing.
+Former co-founder and CEO of Comm Geeks LLC (web development and e-commerce).
+At NSAI Energy I work at the intersection of AI, marketing, and compliance for utility-scale solar, wind, and storage projects: prospect research and outreach systems, content pipelines, and internal tooling in Python.

-DoE CESER / INL trained (CyberStrike STORMCLOUD, solar and wind), DoD CMTC Zero Trust and CUI, two Google/Kaggle AI Intensive capstones.
-I build practical AI tools in Python and work across Docker, Snowflake, and Debian environments.
+**Why the security background matters:** I hold DoE CESER/INL CyberStrike training and DoD CMTC Zero Trust/CUI certification, and I develop AI governance frameworks mapped to NIST SP 800-53, ISO 27001, and NERC CIP.
+When AI touches customer data or critical infrastructure, I know where the landmines are.

+**Building with:** Python · Docker · Snowflake · Anthropic & Google APIs
+Two Google/Kaggle AI Intensive capstones.

-*Currently focused on: AI governance, OT/ICS security, and building tools for renewable energy developers.*
+**Currently:** AI tooling for renewable energy business development.

-# Training
+## Training
 ### Featured Training:
 * Google 5-Day AI Agents Intensive Course and Kaggle Capstone Badge (Dec 2025)
 * BUILD 2025-2026: Data Engineering Bootcamp Badge from Snowflake (Nov 2025)